 Everybody knows how this show works, with contestants answering questions of increasing difficulty to earn greater amounts of money, and using lifelines like phoning a friend, asking the audience or narrowing the choices down from 4 to 2.
 It ran for a long time and was great to watch, with Chris Tarrant the perfect host.
-It had a banger of a theme tune as well, which was released as a single, and there was a complete album of all the show’s music too.
+It had a banger of a theme tune as well, which was released as a single that included an extended Club Mix, and there was a complete soundtrack album of all the show’s music too.
 And there were versions of the game you could play at home of course..
 A recent revival of the programme has been hosted by Jeremy Clarkson, which is alright but still not as great as the original.

 A few lucky people did reach the jackpot, but the most memorable by far was of course Major Charles Ingram, who got there by cheating, as he had an accomplice among the other contestants who would cough to signal the right answers.
 While Chris Tarrant was unaware of what was happening at the time, as he was focused purely on Charles, the production team grew increasingly suspicious and were monitoring things closely.
 Subsequently, Ingram’s £1 million cheque was cancelled, and he, his wife and their accomplice were convicted in court.